 High West Whiskey Double Rye

-If you love a particularly spicy rye whiskey, then you’ll likely fall in love with the 92-proof High West Whiskey Double Rye.
+If you love a particularly spicy rye, then you’ll likely fall in love with the 92-proof High West Double Rye.

 It blends together two different types of rye whiskey to double the spiciness.
 Both whiskeys are aged at least two years.